potokaalex/UnityDeveloperTestTask-soidutsrewotelet/README.md

 - Resolve situations where one player avoids a fight, make the following draw resolution mechanism:
 - You cannot attack opponents who are behind an obstacle.
 ## Problems
-- there is no clear division into client-server logic.
+- There is no clear division into client-server logic.

 ## Time
 - Deadline time: unlimited.